-As from 26 June 2012, the parish register entries for most of the parishes in Breconshire became available on the FindMyPast.co.uk website.
+The parish register entries for most of the parishes in Breconshire are available on the FindMyPast.co.uk website.
 Images of the original entries, as well as transcriptions, can be accessed on a pay-to-view or subscription basis, but they can also be accessed, without charge, on the computer workstations at branches of the Powys Library Service.

-Full details of the records available are set out on the FindMyPast website.
+Full details of the records available are set out in four PDF documents (baptisms, banns, marriages, and burials) on the FindMyPast website.